rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 ---
 permalink: mysql-user-and-database-basics/
+audit_date: '2021-03-12'
 title: MySQL User and Database Basics
 type: article
 created_by: Coral Moore
-created_date: 2021-03-02
+created_date: '2021-03-02'
-last_modified_date:
+last_modified_date: '2021-03-12'
-last_modified_by:
+last_modified_by: Rose Morales
 product: Cloud Servers
 product_url: cloud-servers
 ---

 What is MySQL?

-Databases are an organised collection of data.
-Here you would store pure data like credit card information, product IDs, prices, lists of things etc.
+Databases are an organised collection of pure data like credit card information, product IDs, prices, lists of things etc.
-You would not store more complex things like images, files, or documents.
+Their purpose does not extend to more complex things like images, files, or documents.
-If it helps, it's a little like Microsoft Excel where you only copy in the raw data to be stored/processed/retrieved later.
+It resembles Microsoft Excel that allows you to copy raw data to be stored, processed or retrieved later.
-And MySQL is a very commonly used type of Linux database.
+MySQL is commonly used by Linux&reg; operating systems.

-MySQL vs MariaDB:
+### MySQL vs MariaDB:

 You might have MySQL installed, but it looks like it's called MariaDB.
 When MySQL was acquired by Oracle in 2010, the original founders then created MariaDB as a like-for-like replacement in case MySQL was ever discontinued.
 So MySQL and MariaDB are are largely the same and thought to be interchageable.
 At the time of writing this article, all of the following information applies to both.

 Check which version you have:

-# mysql -v
+    mysql -v

 How to log in:
 Method 1.
 SSH in as root, then log in to MySQL
 This may already be set up by default.
 If so, please be careful and leave it alone!
 If not, please create this file with your chosen text editor:

-# vim /root/.my.cnf
+    vim /root/.my.cnf
     [client]
     user=root
     password=<password>

 Or if you prefer, you can instead create this with:

-# echo -e "\n[client]\nuser=root\npassword=<PASSWORD>" >> /root/.my.cnf
+    echo -e "\n[client]\nuser=root\npassword=<PASSWORD>" >> /root/.my.cnf

 After which, if you are SSH'd in to your server as root, you can log in to MySQL very easily:

-# mysql
+    mysql

 Method 2.
 SSH to the server, then log in to MySQL
 If you SSH in to your server first, your user is connecting to MySQL from the 'localhost'